 Boosting your productivity through workflow automation is much more than just a fashion idea.
-It’s a way to reduce tasks that don’t add value, and use your most scarce resource – time – in a much better way.
+It’s a way to reduce tasks that don’t add value and use your most scarce resource – time – in a much better way.
 Below I present 8 real and concrete tips, with immediate instrumentation to boost your team productivity through workflow automation and business process management (BPM) tools, both in the cloud (i.e Flokzu) or on-premise (i.e INTEGRADOC).

 Tip 1 – Know what you have to do, and what to do first.

 Seems obvious, but it’s not.
 Many times people don’t know what to do next or what is more important to be done first.
-Workflow Automation usually provides a “Inbox” or “Pending Tasks” list for each user.
-In this list the team member can see all the tasks that have been assigned to him, their priority and some relevant data about them.
+Workflow Automation usually provides an “Inbox” or “Pending Tasks” list for each user.
+In this list, the team member can see all the tasks that have been assigned to him, their priority and some relevant data about them.
 In sum, once a task is done, it is possible to immediately jump into the next priority task, without delay, increasing personal efficiency and therefore, your whole team productivity through workflow automation.

 Example: you have a sales team that has to follow up several commercial opportunities.
 Are you sure they are following up all of them?
 In which order?
 Maybe they are calling first the less attractive, just because they know somebody there and it is an easier call.